Shopping Links

 Availability

-Available in the US from Columbia Home Video in two forms; two individual dub-only, edited volumes, as shown on TV, or a pack of both in uncut, bilingual form; only these first eight episodes are currently available.
+Only a small part of the series has been released in the US on video; two individual dub-only, edited volumes (4 episodes each), as shown on TV, or a pack of both in uncut, bilingual form.